cmroche/greeclimate/README.md

 Not all properties are supported on each device, in the event a property isn't supported commands to the HVAC will simply be ignored.

+When setting a value it is cached but not pushed to the device until `Device.push_state_update()` is called.

 ```python
 device = Device(...)
 device.power = True